Kofi Kingston: United States Champion (2009–2010)

-Intercontinental Champion (2009–2011)

-On the October 19 episode of Raw, Kingston spoke without a Jamaican accent during a televised segment, dropped the Jamaican character and began being billed from his home country of Ghana.
+On the October 19, 2009 episode of Raw, Kingston spoke without a Jamaican accent during a televised segment, dropped the Jamaican character and began being billed from his home country of Ghana.
 At Bragging Rights, Kingston wrestled as part of the Team Raw, which lost the match after Raw teammate Big Show betrayed them by chokeslamming Kingston, allowing Chris Jericho to pin Kingston to pick up the win for Team SmackDown.
 After Kingston interfered in a match between Randy Orton and John Cena for Cena's WWE Championship match, Orton and Kingston feuded, including a 5-men Survivor Series team against each other where Kingston's team won after he was the sole survivor, last eliminating Orton. and TLC: Tables, Ladders & Chairs, where Orton defeated Kingston.
 They also participated in a triple threat match which included John Cena to determined a challenger for the WWE Championship at the Royal Rumble, which was won by Orton, who pinned Kingston.
+Around a week earlier, on the January 4, 2010 episode of Raw, Kingston botched the finish of a match with Orton, and kept getting up despite the plan having been to take a punt kick on the ground from Orton.
+Orton was reportedly insulted by this, delivered a stiff RKO, and Kingston reportedly had a push stopped following complaints from Orton.
+He would remain a mid-carder for the next decade.
 He competed in the Elimination Chamber match for the WWE Championship at Elimination Chamber, but was eliminated by the champion Sheamus.
-At WrestleMania XXVI, Kingston was unsuccessful as the Money in the Bank match, which was won by Jack Swagger.
+At WrestleMania XXVI, Kingston was unsuccessful in the Money in the Bank match, which was won by Jack Swagger.

+Championship reigns (2010–2011)

 On the April 26 episode of Raw, Kingston was drafted to the SmackDown brand as part of the WWE draft.
 He would win a tournament for the vacant Intercontinental Championship on the May 14 episode of SmackDown.
 However, moments later, the title win was reversed when the title was returned to the previous champion Drew McIntyre.
 Kingston would defeat McIntyre for the title at Over the Limit, and retained in a rematch at Fatal 4-Way.
 On July 18 at Money in the Bank, Kingston lost the SmackDown Money in the Bank ladder match when Kane grabbed the briefcase.
 His Intercontinental reign would end on the August 6 episode of SmackDown, where he lost it against Dolph Ziggler.
-Kingston would have 3 title rematches at SummerSlam, Smackdown, and Night of Champions, but he didn't win the title.
+Kingston would have three title rematches at SummerSlam, Smackdown, and Night of Champions, but he did not win the title.